Emory Law Journal

 THURSDAY, FEBRUARY 7, 2013

 The Randolph W. Thrower Symposium is part of an endowed lecture series sponsored by Mr. Thrower's family and hosted by the Emory Law Journal and Emory University School of Law.

 Online registration is now closed.
-Registration by check or cash is also available on the day of the symposium.
+Registration by cash or check is also available the day of the symposium.

 Click here for parking information.